Farah (name)

-Farah, or Farrah, is a feminine given name of Arabic and Persian, also used in several other cultures.
-It means happiness in Arabic.
-It gained popularity in the Anglosphere due to its association with the American celebrities Farrah Fawcett (1947–2009) and Farrah Abraham (born 1991); the name Farrah ranked among the top 1,000 names for newborn girls in the United States between 1976 -1980, between 1987-1988, and again between 2010-2016.
+Farah is an Arabic- and Persian-language feminine given name meaning "joy" in the former and "glory" in the latter.
+The Arabic name is common across the Muslim world, while other varieties of the name have grown in popularity across the Anglosphere due primarily to the American celebrities Farrah Fawcett (1947–2009) and Farrah Abraham (born 1991); "Farrah" ranked among the top thousand names for newborn girls in the United States between 1976 and 1980, between 1987 and 1988, and between 2010 and 2016.